 htmx & Eval

-htmx uses eval for some functionality:
+htmx uses new Function() for some optional features:

-• Event filters
+- Event filters

 CSRF Prevention